harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmawl/marriage/celia.md

 	- Proposing below 80 doesn’t incur a penalty the first time, but subsequent sub-80 proposals are -10 each.
 	- Points are not affected by proposing to other bachelorettes.
 (Nor, seemingly, any interaction with other people.)

-- Every day she accepts one gift or conversation in each category.
+- Every day she can accept one gift or conversation in each category.
 	- All categories reset when she wakes up.

 ## Heart Points (Celia)